alanzino11/bot-o-mat/README.md

-Hello! 🤖
+hello! 🤖

-For my bot-o-mat project I decided to create a React app.
+for my bot-o-mat project I decided to create a React app.
 I also made a github page for the application, which can be found at https://alanzino11.github.io/bot-o-mat/.

-To get started with the app:
+to get started with the app:

 install Node from https://nodejs.org/en/download/